How a Battery Management System Extends DIY Tool Life

 At its simplest, a Battery Management System is an electronic regulator that monitors and manages a rechargeable battery pack.
 In a modern 18V or 20V tool, you aren't looking at a single battery, but rather a series of lithium-ion cells (typically 18650 or 21700 form factors) working in tandem.

-The BMS acts as the brain of this collective.
+The BMS acts as the "brain" of this collective.
 It consists of several critical components:

 • NTC Thermistors: Temperature sensors placed strategically within the pack to detect localized hotspots.